Werner Heisenberg: Early years

-Werner Karl Heisenberg was born in Würzburg, Germany, to Kaspar Ernst August Heisenberg, and his wife, Annie Wecklein.
+Werner Karl Heisenberg was born in Würzburg, Germany, the son of Kaspar Ernst August Heisenberg and Annie Wecklein.
 His father was a secondary school teacher of classical languages who became Germany's only ordentlicher Professor (ordinarius professor) of medieval and modern Greek studies in the university system.

 Heisenberg was raised and lived as a Lutheran Christian.
 In his late teenage years, Heisenberg read Plato's Timaeus while hiking in the Bavarian Alps.
-He recounted philosophical conversations with his fellow students and teachers about understanding the atom while receiving his scientific training in Munich, Göttingen and Copenhagen.
+He recounted philosophical conversations with his fellow students and teachers about understanding the atom while receiving his scientific training at the Ludwig-Maximilians-Universität München, the University of Göttingen, and the University of Copenhagen.
 Heisenberg later stated that "My mind was formed by studying philosophy, Plato and that sort of thing" and that "Modern physics has definitely decided in favor of Plato.
 In fact the smallest units of matter are not physical objects in the ordinary sense; they are forms, ideas which can be expressed unambiguously only in mathematical language".

-In 1919 Heisenberg arrived in Munich as a member of the Freikorps to fight the Bavarian Soviet Republic established a year earlier.
+In 1919, Heisenberg arrived in Munich as a member of the Freikorps to fight the Bavarian Soviet Republic established a year earlier.
 Five decades later he recalled those days as youthful fun, like "playing cops and robbers and so on; it was nothing serious at all"; his duties were restricted to "seizing bicycles or typewriters from 'red' administrative buildings", and guarding suspected "red" prisoners.